|Symptoms Spiders venomous to cats Is the funnel web venomous to cats? Treatment|

 Nonvenomous spider bites may swell and become painful, however, unless your cat is anaphylactic, symptoms are usually self-limiting.

-Bites from “widow” spiders may cause the following symptoms:
+Bites from widow spiders may cause the following symptoms:

-Ataxia (wobbly gait)
+- Ataxia (wobbly gait)

 In some cases, your cat may develop an anaphylactic reaction to a spider bite.
-This is severe and life-threatening allergic reaction.
+This is a severe and life-threatening allergic reaction.

-Treatment depends on the severity of the bite if it was a venomous spider or not. if you are at all unsure if the spider was venomous or nonvenomous, take him to the vet, it is always better to err on the side of caution.
+Treatment depends on the severity of the bite if it was a venomous spider or not. if you are at all unsure if the spider was venomous or non-venomous, take him to the vet, it is always better to err on the side of caution.

-Nonvenomous spider bites are usually self-limiting.
+- Nonvenomous spider bites are usually self-limiting.
 Wash the wound with antiseptic and apply ice to the area for 20 minutes.
 Monitor your cat for signs of infection.